 Neither memoir nor manifesto: I create what I see, and I see more clearly as I create.

-His work is held in the OPW Irish State collection and private collections in Ireland, Canada, Australia and the USA.
+His work is held by the OPW in the Irish State Collection; corporately in Alberta, Canada; and in private collections in Ireland, England, Canada, Australia, and the US.